 What is digital inclusion?

-Connected digital technologies are rapidly changing the way we live, learn, and work.
+Connected digital technologies have changed the way we live, learn, and work.

-Forced isolation and social distancing during the COVID-19 pandemic further accelerated the shift to telehealth, online learning, working from home and e-commerce, and these enablers are part of the new normal.
-While the digital economy is generating social, cultural, and economic benefits for many Australians, we know these benefits are not equally shared.
-Digital inclusion is based on the premise that everyone should be able to make full use of digital technologies and the benefits they bring.
+While digital transformation is generating social, cultural, and economic benefits for many Australians, these benefits are not shared equally.
+The premise of digital inclusion is that everyone should be able to make full use of digital technologies and the benefits they bring, while avoiding their potential negative consequences.

-In the early days of the internet, access to a connection was considered the primary driver for digital inclusion.
-Drawing on a history of research in telecommunications, those without a household connection, or with limited access in other ways, were seen as falling on the wrong side of the digital divide [1].
-However, it is increasingly clear that connection alone is not enough to ensure digital inclusion [2].
+As the internet became critical communications infrastructure in the 1990s and 2000s, access to a connection was considered the primary driver for digital inclusion.
+Those without a household connection, or with limited access in other ways, were seen as falling on the wrong side of the ‘digital divide’[1].
+However, connection alone is not enough to ensure digital inclusion[2].
 People also need the skills and knowledge to use the internet and digital technologies effectively.
-The gap between those with and without these skills has been described by researchers as a second level digital divide [3].
+The disparity between those with and without these skills has been described by researchers as a ‘second level’ digital divide[3].

 There are still some groups in the community that have very limited or no access to the internet, and therefore little chance to acquire basic digital skills.
-However, as both connections and digital skills have gradually improved across the population, researchers and policy makers have become increasingly concerned with what some have called a third digital divide – the ways in which offline social and economic advantages and disadvantages may be reflected in online opportunities, resources, and networks [5].
+However, as both connections and digital skills have gradually improved across the population, with 93% of Australians now having a home internet connection[5], researchers and policy makers have become increasingly concerned with what some have called a ‘third level’ digital divide.
+This refers to the ways that offline social and economic advantages and disadvantages are reflected and compounded through different levels of access and use of digital technologies[6].

 For these reasons, it remains important to track the social and geographic distribution of digital inclusion across the Australian population.
-Participation in our increasingly digital economy and society requires a combination of technical and financial resources with specific skills and knowledges.
-The Australian Digital Inclusion Index therefore brings together measures of our ability to access the internet and digital devices and technologies, our capacity to pay for these things, and our capacity to use these skilfully.
+Participation in an increasingly digital economy and society requires a combination of technical and financial resources and specific skills and knowledge.
+To understand the distribution of digital inequalities across the country, the Australian Digital Inclusion Index brings together measures of our access to the internet and digital technologies, our capacity to pay for these things, and our ability to use digital technologies skilfully.

 Younger woman working on a laptop outside